-8.3 C

 Planning your camping road trip ahead of time has many benefits.
 First and foremost, you can pinpoint attractions you want to see or camp spots that look attractive.
 This can be done through off-road navigation applications.
 Many of these applications and devices have hotspots in the marked areas so you can browse and find exactly what you want to visit.

 Choosing a route and destination for your camping road trip also lets you factor in the capabilities of your vehicle, trailer, and yourself.
-For example, a trailer like the Yeti teardrop is compact, lightweight, and nimble, so a narrow, winding mountain road won’t pose a problem for you towing this trailer.
+For example, a trailer like the Bigfoot shown above is compact, lightweight, and nimble, so a narrow, winding mountain road won’t pose a problem for you towing this trailer.

 Packing Up